kristopolous/BOOTSTRA.386/README.md

 Bootstrap/386 is a Twitter bootstrap v2/v3 theme to make webpages look like they are from the 1980s.

-> Psstt!
-I'm super excited about my other project: [a free open source DVR for radio](http://indycast.net).

 <a href=http://i.imgur.com/chWpJfb.jpg><img src=http://i.imgur.com/chWpJfbl.jpg></a>
 <pre>
      ____  ____  ____  _____________________  ___    ____        __   _____ ____  _____